Posts By :

 Brand-new cars have never been pricier.
 The cost of new cars in the UK has risen in the last few years to around £39,000 on average.
 Even traditionally affordable models aren’t so cheap anymore – a basic VW Polo now costs over £20,000.

 With new car price tags so high, lots of people just can’t justify or afford a factory-fresh vehicle.
-Instead, they’re turning to second-hand cars as an alternative that’s a bit easier on the bank balance.
+Instead, they’re turning to used cars as an alternative that’s a bit easier on the bank balance.
 Plus, new cars lose value quickly in the first year, so letting someone else take that initial depreciation hit by buying nearly-new makes good financial sense.

 Supply Chain Woes Have Boosted Used Demand